Discovering the Joy of Mantrailing: A Guide for Dog Owners

 So — Which Scent Work Activity Is Best for You (and Your Dog)?

-You’d like regular scent work, but don’t always have a 'trail-layer' or don’t want people involved
+But don’t always have a 'trail-layer' or don’t want people involved, try Trail / Odour-based scent sports like 'Trail Hunt'.

 Comments